3 Common Mistakes That Impact Client Retention

-Navigating the first several sessions with a new therapy client is tricky.
+Navigating the first several sessions with a new therapy client can be tricky.

-The first few sessions force therapists to build rapport while simultaneously evaluating possible mental health issues.
+The first several sessions force therapists to build rapport while simultaneously evaluating possible mental health issues.

 During this time, therapists also set communication boundaries, share their privacy and therapist confidentiality policies, articulate their fees and cancellation and no-show policies, and work with clients to establish a therapy schedule.